 Information on data processing in accordance with the EU General Data Protection Regulation (DSGVO)

 With the following information, Leibniz-Centre for Agricultural Landscape Research (ZALF) e.
-V., provides you with an overview of the processing of your personal data as an investor, land user, interested party and business partner in accordance with the DSGVO.
+V., provides you with an overview of the processing of your personal data as an investor, project supplier, interested party and business partner in accordance with the DSGVO.

 1. Responsible party / Contact person

 The responsible party within the meaning of the DSGVO is